mmacgilvray18/Phospho_Network/README.md

  * This code has been run successfully on Mac OS X, Ubuntu 14
  * Python 3 (version 3.4 although any version 3 should work)
    Anaconda is an easy way to install python, https://www.anaconda.com/download/
- * python libraries required:  Pandas, numpy, Biopython, jupyter
+ * python libraries required:  Pandas, numpy, Biopython, jupyter, beautifulsoup

    Code has successfully executed using these versions:
   > python                    3.4.4